Skip to main content

 Epsom salt is widely available and relatively affordable, so you won’t need to go to specialty stores to find it.
 Head to your local drugstore or grocery store and you’ll probably find Epsom salt in the bath section since people use it to soak aching muscles and soften skin.

-But you will most likely find Epsom salt at your local garden center since it’s excellent for all kinds of plants, including grasses, flowers, vegetables, and more.
+But if you’re running plant errands anyway, you will likely find Epsom salt at your local garden center since it’s excellent for all kinds of plants, including grasses, flowers, vegetables, and more.
 If you plan to use the salt on your skin, make sure it has a United States Pharmacopeia (USP) label, which indicates that it’s safe for human use.

 gardener planting vegetables